 There's good and bad news about driving in Greece.
-Here's the good news: most people have no trouble driving the main roads of Greece, and there are main roads leading to all of the major tourist destinations.
-Particularly good areas for road trips are the Peloponnese peninsula and Crete.
+On a positive note: Most people have no trouble driving the main roads of Greece, and there are main roads leading to all of the major tourist destinations.
+Particularly good areas for road trips are the Peloponnese Peninsula and Crete.

-Car rental fees and gas are both expensive, especially from a USA-based perspective.
-Greece is a mountainous country, and many roads will be curvy.
-In late fall and winter, they may be wet, snowy, or icy.
-Athens' traffic and parking in Athens can be a nightmare.
+Car rental fees and gas are both expensive, especially from an American's perspective.
+Greece is also a mountainous country, and many roads will be curvy, and in late fall and winter, they may be wet, snowy, or icy.
+Additionally, Athens' traffic and parking in Athens can be a nightmare.

-In any case, take the offered insurance coverage.
-And if you're certain your regular policy covers travel in Greece, please double-check.
+Take the offered insurance coverage, and if you're uncertain whether or not your regular policy covers travel in Greece, it's wise to double-check.
 Not all of them will, and it's an expensive mistake to make if you do have a problem.

-When you rent a vehicle in Greece, the quoted price will usually NOT include the VAT tax of 18% and the 3 - 6% airport rental tax.
-To be safe, allow about 25% extra to cover these costs.
-Also, the listed prices on rentals usually exclude the summer premium—allow $10-$15 a day extra for rentals from June through September.
+When you rent a vehicle in Greece, the quoted price will usually NOT include the VAT tax of 18 percent and the 3 percent to 6 percent airport rental tax.
+To be safe, allow about 25 percent extra to cover these costs.
+Also, the listed prices for rentals usually exclude the summer premium—allow 10 to 15 dollars a day extra for rentals from June through September.
 The actual "premium" dates will vary by the provider.

-For US residents, the "mini" and "economy" offerings will usually be simply too small both physically and psychologically.
-Stick with "Compact" class and up for comfort and room, though they will be more of a challenge to park.
+For United States residents, the "mini" and "economy" offerings will usually be too small both physically and psychologically for your vacation needs—stick with "Compact" class and up for comfort and room, though they will be more of a challenge to park.